nilay1400/DNN-Quantization/README.md

    python3 q0-example.py

 6. **View Results**:
-   The script outputs the experiment results in the console.
+   The script outputs the experiment results in the console and produces some files for accuracy and probability values.

 ## Bibtex